* Limited to 100 Participants

-The National Resource Center for The First-Year Experience and Students in Transition invites those interested in programs and initiatives for first-generation students to join us for the Institute on First-Generation College Students.
+The National Resource Center for The First-Year Experience and Students in Transition invites those interested in programs and initiatives for first-generation students to join us for the Institute on First-Generation Students.
 Institute faculty will build a framework for examining trends and practices connected to building a comprehensive and intentional approach to ensure the success of first-generation students.

-- Defining first-generation students and understanding their needs
+- Understanding first-generation students and their needs

 - Discerning elements of a comprehensive institutional approach to first-generation success